 David Rutherford has been the Longmont Symphony’s rehearsal and guest conductor since 2010.
 He is music director and conductor of the Stratus Chamber Orchestra (formerly Musica Sacra – Denver) and the Valor Symphonics Youth Orchestra in Highlands Ranch.
 As a string bassist, he performs regularly with orchestras along the Front Range.
 He can be heard weekday afternoons and Sunday mornings on Colorado Public Radio.

-For more information about the Longmont Symphony Orchestra, including upcoming events, please click here or call (303) 772-5796.
+For more information about the Longmont Symphony Orchestra, please click here or call (303) 772-5796.